-State Statute/Guidance: Illinois School Code 105 ILCS 5/10-17a (2)(B) Federal Statute/Guidance: N/A
+State Statute/Guidance: Illinois School Code 105 ILCS 5/10-17a (2)(B)

-- CTE Enrollment - $\circ$ $\;$ This is a distinct count of students taking CTE coursework - CTE Courses - o The courses come from the Student Course Assignment - Include all courses that the student has taken - Any course taken during high school - Summer courses are counted in the same school year as the previous spring - Any course taken in the summer before entering high school that is mapped to a group 1 or Group 2 CIP - Any course taken while the student was enrolled in grade 7 or 8 that is mapped to a Group 1 CIP - $\circ$ $\,$ Courses are tied to a CIP Code and Group Id $\,$ - $\circ$ $\;$ The courses must be state approved CTE courses in the state course catalog $\;$ - The courses must be EFE assigned - EFE assignment is by State Course ID for each assigned CIP - A course may be assigned for multiple CIPS Each CIP is part of a single cluster
+- CTE Courses - o The courses come from the Student Course Assignment - Include all courses that the student has taken - Any course taken during high school - Summer courses are counted in the same school year as the previous spring - Any course taken in the summer before entering high school that is mapped to a group 1 or Group 2 CIP - Any course taken while the student was enrolled in grade 7 or 8 that is mapped to a Group 1 CIP - Courses are tied to a CIP Code and Group Id - The courses must be state approved CTE courses in the state course catalog - The courses must be EFE assigned - EFE assignment is by State Course ID for each assigned CIP - o A course may be assigned for multiple CIPS Each CIP is part of a single cluster - Each cluster is part of a single Area - Each Course/CIP is counted for its Cluster and Area - o A course may be counted in multiple CIPS, clusters, and areas - CTE Participant

-- Each cluster is part of a single Area - o Each Course/CIP is counted for its Cluster and Area - A course may be counted in multiple CIPS, clusters, and areas - CTE Participant - A participant is a student that has enrolled in at least one CTE course during the school year and has a course outcome of Pass, Fail, or Incomplete - Cluster Participant (duplicated) - A participant is a student that has enrolled in at least one CTE course during the school year and has a course outcome of Pass, Fail, or Incomplete in the cluster. - o A student can be a participant in multiple Clusters - CTE Program Concentrator\ - A concentrator is a student that passed 2 or more distinct Group 2, Group 3, Group 4, or Group 5 CTE courses in a single CIP - Courses can be taken at any point during the student's high school career. - CTE Concentrator\ - CTE Program concentrator in at least one CIP during the student's high school career - CTE Cluster Concentrator (duplicated)\ - CTE Program concentrator in at least one CIP in the cluster during the student's high school career - $\circ~$ A student can be a concentrator in multiple Clusters - Exiting CTE Concentrator\ - $\circ$ $\;$ The student is a CTE Concentrator at any point in their student career. - The student must have been enrolled in an Illinois public school during the school year being reported.
-(Has an enrollment id in SIS) - The enrollment must have been exited with an exit reason code that qualifies as having finished school. - See complete exit code list in the 4 year graduation rate business rules. - The exit code as defined below is considered an exit code depending on the final grade of the current school year.
+- A participant is a student that has enrolled in at least one CTE course during the school year and has a course outcome of Pass, Fail, or Incomplete - Cluster Participant (duplicated) - A participant is a student that has enrolled in at least one CTE course during the school year and has a course outcome of Pass, Fail, or Incomplete in the cluster. - o A student can be a participant in multiple Clusters - CTE Program Concentrator - A concentrator is a student that passed 2 or more Group 2, Group 3, Group 4, or Group 5 CTE courses in a single CIP - o A course can be counted only once for each serving school. - o Courses can be taken at any point during the student's high school career. - A student can be a concentrator in multiple Clusters or Programs.